Share this Article

 The average commute time for New Yorkers is just over 40 minutes, according to the NYC Planning Commission.
-In case you were wondering, that's about 14 minutes more than the national average.
-So, in honor of Average New York week here at Brick Underground, we've decided to offer you some neighborhood and apartment choices that'll take you 40 minutes to get to work from, whether you work in midtown or downtown.
-Of course, it'll depend where exactly in each neighborhood you live and work, but if your threshold is around 40 minutes of transit time, you should be fine in any of these areas.
+That's about 14 minutes more than the national average.
+Here are some neighborhood and apartment choices with an around 40-minute commute to Midtown or downtown.
+Of course, it'll depend where exactly in each neighborhood you live and work.

 If you work in the Financial District:

 Sure, you're going to have to time this with the ferry, but assuming you do, it'll take about 40 minutes for you to get from your apartment in St. George (where the Staten Island Ferry debarks and takes on passengers) to the Financial District.
 St. George is a rather bustling commercial hub for Staten Island, with a number of restaurants and bars to choose from.
 (Photo above: InSapphoWeTrust/Flickr)

 This neighborhood has changed quite a bit in recent years.
 There are tons of new restaurants and once-empty lots are now tall condo buildings.
 The A, 2, and 3 trains make the neighborhood relatively accessible to the city's office districts.
 (Photo above: Tony Hisgett/Flickr)